canvas-medical/documentation/collections/_guides/external-scheduling.md

 ### 1. Configure scheduling in Canvas

-Before you can build external schedling workflows, you will need to configure Canvas's advanced scheduling capabilities as follows.<br><br>
+Before you can build external scheduling workflows, you will need to configure Canvas's advanced scheduling capabilities as follows.<br><br>
 [Availability:](/documentation/provider-availability/) Provider Availability in Canvas is managed through an integration with Google Calendar.
 This allows you to set availability using recurring events that are easy to update as needed.
 Updates made in gCal will reflect within Canvas in minutes.
 You can set availability at the location level or leave the location empty to have it be set for the clinician across all locations. <br><br>
 [Note Types:](/documentation/appointment-and-note-types/) The differentiated care models of our customers often include all types of patient interactions, including in-person visits, telehealth, and asynchronous encounters.
 You can configure your note types to fit your offering by creating completely custom note types and codes, or, you can use an established system such as [LOINC®](https://loinc.org/LG41826-5) codes.<br><br>
 [Appointment Types:](/documentation/appointment-and-note-types/) Creating Custom Appointment Types allows your team to schedule Other Events that block time but do not generate Notes within the Timeline.
 They can be associated with a specific patient (but do not require one) and can be used to account for meetings, travel time, or co-visits during which multiple clinicians need to be included, but only one note needs to be generated. <br><br>